You are responsible for completing the following deliverables this semester.

 A significant portion of your work in this course will be as part of a team.
 Your work on that team will focus on the development of an analysis that examines the impact of disruptive technology and digital transformation from several perspectives including, but not limited to, a particular industry, business model and more generally the societal implications of the disruption.
 You will also consider the areas of law that are, or might be, implicated as the disruption evolves.
 Of course, I expect that you will address the ethical issues that arise as a result of the impact of disruption.

 Each team will develop their project using Slack.
 Each team must use their Slack channel for all brainstorming, communication, file sharing, etc. related to DT&L Project.
 Each team will be responsible for the preparation and posting of progress and content updates to their team channel in Slack in accordance with the course schedule.
 Slack will provide full transparency as the project development process progresses.
-In other words, everyone involved in the course with access to our Slack team will have the opportunity to review and comment on the progress of each team’s project.
+In other words, everyone involved in the course with access to our Slack workspace will have the opportunity to review and comment on the progress of each team’s project.

 - Phase 1: Prepare a narrative, including source materials, discussing and providing background on the team topic.
 The objective of this phase is to provide the materials necessary to fully inform others about the subject matter of the project.